-Get up close to wolves, deer, wild boars and moorland sheep, as well as rare species like white-furred red deer and endangered otters.
-There are regular free-flying performances by the wildlife park’s birds of prey, as well as the feeding of otters, wolves and tree-martens.
+Get up close to wolves, deer, wild boars, and moorland sheep, as well as rare species like white-furred red deer and endangered otters.
+There are regular free-flying performances by the wildlife park’s birds of prey and the feeding of otters, wolves, and tree-martens.
 Traveling with children?
 There’s a special “touch” area with pygmy goats and an adventure playground where they can let off some steam.

 In addition to the habitats that are open to the public, Eekholt also runs a Wildlife Park School where children are taught the basic concepts of nature conservation through contact with the wildlife park’s animals.
 There are several barbecue sites at the wildlife park where you can enjoy a picnic, as well as an on-site restaurant serving local dishes and snacks.